 We also offer special thanksgiving prayers following the birth a child and this is a lovely way to celebrate the arrival of a new baby with family and friends in church.

 Adult Baptism & Confirmation

 Adults too come to church to be christened and this can be a profoundly moving experience.
 We will offer some preparation beforehand, and the Bishop will be involved in confirming you soon afterwards.
-The Rector will be happy to help you prepare to take this next exciting step.
+Our Priest-in-Charge will be happy to help you prepare to take this next exciting step.

 About our Font

 When we are baptised with water we are born anew.
 It is through our baptism that we share in the death and resurrection of Jesus Christ.
 The Holy Spirit

 breathes new life into our hearts so that we are able to grow in likeness to Jesus.